Honda City: First generation (AA/FV/FA; 1981)

 The first Honda City (AA for sedans, VF for vans and FA for the wider Turbo II and Cabriolets) was introduced in November 1981 with the innovative "Tallboy" design; of unusual height, this enabled four adults to fit comfortably in the very short City (under 3.4 m long).
 Produced as a 3-door hatchback in a variety of trim levels, the City was also available together with the Motocompo, a special 50 cc 'foldaway' scooter with 2.5 PS designed to fit in the City's small luggage area ("trunk"); called a "trunk bike", Honda invented the compound word "trabai" for this scooter.
 At the time of its introduction, it was Honda's smallest car, while not being in compliance with Japanese government kei regulations.
 It was longer than the Honda N360 by 385 mm, but shorter than the first-generation Honda Civic by 171 mm.

 The Honda City Turbo was introduced in September 1982.
 It was powered by a turbocharged version of the 1231 cc Honda ER engine.

+The City Turbo II was introduced in October 1983.
+The fender was widened by 30 mm at the front and 20 mm at the rear.
+Technically, the engine used is the same as the previous City turbo, but the power output is 110 PS more powerful.
+Due to its wider dimensions, The City Turbo II was nicknamed the "Bulldog".

-A Pininfarina designed drop-top Cabriolet utilised the wider fenders and bigger bumpers of the Turbo II "Bulldog", but was only available with the naturally aspirated 67 PS engine.
+On 4 July Pininfarina designed drop-top Cabriolet utilised the wider fenders and bigger bumpers of the Turbo II "Bulldog", but was only available with the naturally aspirated 67 PS engine.

 There was also a Pro-series of van versions with either two or four seats.
 A high-roof "R Manhattan Roof" version with a 10 cm taller roof also appeared.

 Exports of the City were primarily to Europe (where it was renamed Honda Jazz, due to Opel having trademarked the City name), Australia (in two-seater 'van' form, to circumvent Australian import restrictions on passenger vehicles at the time) and New Zealand (where it was locally assembled).
 Production ended in late 1986 with the introduction of the GA type City.